-Option K instructs PIP to cancel the console listing of all the files it is copying with a filetype of CMD.
-This enables the user to detach PIP from the console while it finishes the copy procedure.
+Option K instructs PIP to cancel the console listing of all the files it is copying with a filename extension of PRL.
+This enables the user to detach PIP from the console while it finished the copy procedure.

 This command backs-up only the files on the default disk that have been edited or modified.
 The back-up disk is placed in the B drive.
 After the back-up is completed, each of the files on the default disk are marked as archived (the archive indicator is turned on) until the next time one of them is modified.